Loading...

 For a more in-depth look at each category, click here.

-Categories that are only available to sellers with a Professional account include business products, fine art, collectible coins, foodstuff, jewelry, watches, video recordings, computers, luggage and travel equipment, scientific and industrial equipment, and sports collectibles.
-In most cases, sellers need approval from Amazon before operating in certain categories.
+Categories only available to sellers with a Professional account include business products, fine art, collectible coins, foodstuff, jewelry, watches, video recordings, computers, luggage and travel equipment, scientific and industrial equipment, and sports collectibles.
+In most cases, sellers need approval from Amazon before operating in specific categories.

 So why does Amazon restrict sellers from selling certain products?
-The answer is simple: Amazon doesn’t want to feature any unsafe or illegal products on any of its virtual shelves.
-Listing such products on its platform—as well as those that can only be purchased via prescription—is strictly forbidden.
+The answer is simple: Amazon doesn’t want to feature unsafe or illegal products on its virtual shelves.
+So listing such products on its platform and those that can only be purchased via prescription is strictly forbidden.

-As a seller, you have to ensure compliance and adhere to Amazon’s laws and regulations.
+As a seller, you must ensure compliance and adhere to Amazon’s laws and regulations.
 It’s better to err on the side of caution as even minor infringements may lead to the termination of a lucrative business overnight.
-At the very least, you may end up facing temporary account suspensions which, needless to say, are detrimental to any business.
+At the very least, you may face temporary account suspensions, which are detrimental to any business.
 The following is a list of all restricted and/or gated categories:

 Selling on eBay